onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

 ## Release date 2023-12-19

 ### Features
-* Added two new methods to the [User Sessions API](../api-reference/end-user/session.md) that make it possible to end all sessions for a given user.
-Or to end a specific session for a user.
+* Added two new methods to the [User Sessions API](../api-reference/end-user/session.md) that make it possible to end all sessions for a given user or to end a specific session for a user.

 ### Improvements
 * We improved our caching for the [Discovery](../api-reference/oidc/discovery.md) and JWKS endpoints so these endpoints can handle more load.